futomi/html5-CC2650SensorTag.js/README.md

 });
 ```

-If you use the callback coding style, note that 2 arguments are passed to the callback function: the 1st argument is an `Error` object, the 2nd argument is an object representing the result of the method.
+If you code in the callback style, note that 2 arguments are passed to the callback function: the 1st argument is an `Error` object, the 2nd argument is an object representing the result of the method.
+If the method was executed successfully, the 1st argument will be `null`.

 Note that such asynchronous methods don't return a `Promise` object if you pass a callback function to the method.